njord-rs/docs/src/user-guides/installation.md

-# Getting started
+# Installation

-To install Njord into your Rust project we need to include the dependencies:
+To install Njord into your Rust project we need to include the dependencies to the **Cargo.toml** file:

-**Cargo.toml**
 ```toml
 [dependencies]